Jakeeyturner/composer-ionic/README.md

 2. [Install Hyperledger Composer development environment](https://hyperledger.github.io/composer/latest/installing/development-tools.html)

+3. Install the Ionic CLI and Cordova using the command: `npm install -g ionic cordova`

-3. Install the Composer-Ionic code generation tool using the command: `npm install -g generator-composer-ionic`
+4. Install the Composer-Ionic code generation tool using the command: `npm install -g generator-composer-ionic`

-4. Run the code generation tool using the command: `yo composer-ionic`
+5. Run the code generation tool using the command: `yo composer-ionic`

-5. Generated mobile applications can be run in a browser debug mode, by changing into the directory and running the command: `npm start`
+6. Generated mobile applications can be run in a browser debug mode, by changing into the directory and running the command: `npm start`

-6. Native platform binaries can be built and run on devices using [Apache Cordova](https://ionicframework.com/docs/cli/#using-cordova)
+7. Native platform binaries can be built and run on devices using [Apache Cordova](https://ionicframework.com/docs/cli/#using-cordova)